 2.2 Expenses.
 The Fees shall include all sums due and owing of every kind and description including but not limited to telephone calls, mileage, stationery, and special services such as typing, duplicating costs and mailing expenses.
 Unless these costs are specifically agreed to as a separate reimbursable expense item on Exhibit A or in an Additional Work Authorization, Company will not pay Contractor therefor.

-2.3.
+2.4.
 Invoices.
-Unless otherwise specified in Exhibit A, Contractor shall submit invoices monthly and, subject to the terms of this Agreement, invoices are payable within sixty (60) days of receipt by Company.
+Unless otherwise specified in Exhibit A, Contractor shall submit invoices monthly in advance, and, subject to the terms of this Agreement, invoices are payable within sixty (60) days of invoice date.

 2.4.
 Books and Records; Audits.